ronpetit/RWServer/README.md

-Ron World Server, readme should not be necessary
+Ron World Server, readme should not be necessary, however here you have this.